cayleeoconnor/cayleeoconnor.github.io/content/authors/admin/_index.md

 ## About Me

 I am a PhD candidate in economics at Stanford University.
 My primary fields are public, labor, and development economics.
-I study how to improve education quality and increase access to high-quality education amongst underserved communities in both the U.S. and low-and-middle-income countries.
+I study how to improve education quality and increase access to high-quality education amongst underserved communities in both the U.S. and low- and middle-income countries.

 I am on the 2024-2025 job market.